vmaffioli/answerme/README.md

                 "name" // you can add any keys on each keys lists ]
         ],
-        "questions": [ //presets used for compare when draw events between answers happens "questionPreset001", //use how many questions presets you want "questionPreset002"
+        "questions": [ //presets used for compare when draw events between answer happens "questionPreset001", //use how many questions presets you want "questionPreset002"
         ],
-        "answers": [ // will be our return, answers to be printed one by one.
+        "answer": [ // will be our return, answer to be printed one by one.
             "answer001",  //split answer msg or return a list with one position "answer002"
         ]